telus/reliability-model/README.md

 * activity - something that happens
 * input - something enters the system
-* metric - something measurable
+* metric - something measurable - a candidate for a [Service Level Indicator (SLI)](https://sre.google/sre-book/service-level-objectives/)
 * output - something that exits the system
 * pattern - a design or template that can be applied to different situations
 * practice - something we do as professionals
 * quality attribute - an aspect or dimension of the software
 * technique - a way of doing something, usually involving tools

-## Tags help explore the model
+## Tags to help explore the model

 Tags are used to explore different dimensions of the model:

-* 4 Key Metrics - from Accelerate
+* 4 Key Metrics - from the book [_Accelerate_](https://itrevolution.com/book/accelerate/):
+  - lead time
+  - deployment frequency
+  - Mean Time To Restore (MTTR)
+  - Change failure rate
 * external - something outside from the system
 * internal - something inside the system
 * tool - technology that provides a capability